karthick-dkk/Terraform/aws/ec2/Readme.md

 ## Steps:
 ## 1. Creating an autoscaling group in AWS with min 2 and max five instances.

-### 1.1 Create load balancer and two subnets in two different Availability Zones.
+### 1.1 Create load balancer with two different Availability Zones.

 ## 2. When the 5 mins CPU Utilization of the machines reaches 75%, add a new instance.